TimHanewich/Insider-Buying-Research/readme.md

 By comparing the stock's average performance in ten years to the stock's immediate performance following an insider purchase, we can gain insight into the correlation between insider buying and stock performance.

 ## Filtering to 2010-2019 Transactions
 We will be using Aletheia's (https://aletheiaapi.com/) API service for accessing insider trading data for the S&P 500.
 Aletheia has a terrific endpoint that provides insider trading history for any publicly traded company: https://aletheiaapi.com/docs/#latest-transactions.
-Aletheia's service provides the ability to query insider transactions for a particular company and filter the results to only equity-based security purchases that occured between 2010-2019.
+Aletheia's service provides the ability to query insider transactions for a particular company and filter the results to only equity-based security purchases that occurred between 2010-2019.
 The below metrics pertain to the full S&P 500 from 2010 through 2019.
 - Insider Transactions: 584,246
 - Average per company: 1,162